HerrMotz/bachelor-thesis/publication/main.typ

 - "what are possible relations between a variable and an item" und man gibt noch mit was man modellieren will

 - use describe queries to illustrate rdf graph structures (https://www.w3.org/TR/sparql11-query/#describe)

+#todo[
+  How could I implement something like the same-time highlighting of code and node in the graph?
+  - instead of deleting the node, I simply look for equivalents and change the class properties
+  - i calculate the steps of algebraic operations necessary to build the graph ]

 = Declaration of Academic Integrity